-Etrasimod clinical IR tablets and mini tablets will be prepared at the CRU in the individual dosing containers by 2 operators, 1 of whom is an appropriately qualified pharmacist.
+Etrasimod clinical IR tablets will be dispensed at the CRU in the individual dosing containers by 2 operators, 1 of whom is an appropriately qualified pharmacist.
 Prepared doses will be provided in unit dose containers and labeled in accordance with Pfizer regulations and the clinical site's labeling requirements.